 The literature on delay announcements is large and growing.
 In broad terms, there are two main areas of research.
-The first area studies the effect of delay announcements on system dynamics; e.g., see Whitt (1999b), Armony and Maglaras (2004), Guo and Zipkin (2007), Armony et al. (2008), Allon et al. (2009), and references therein.
+The first area studies the effect of delay announcements on system dynamics; e.g., see Whitt (1999b), Armony and Maglaras (2004), Guo and Zipkin (2007), Armony et al. (2009), Allon et al. (2009), and references therein.
 The second area studies alternative ways of estimating customer delay in service systems; e.g., see Nakibly (2002), Whitt (1999a), Jouini et al. (2007), and Ibrahim and Whitt (2009a, b).
-For a more detailed review, see Section 2 of Jouini et al. (2007).
+For a more detailed review, see section 2 of Jouini et al. (2007).

 This paper falls in the second main area of research.
-Our main contributions are: (i) to show that time-varying arrival rates can cause estimation bias for delay-history-based delay estimators, (ii) to propose new and easily implementable delay estimators, based on the history of delays in the system, that effectively cope with time-varying arrivals and general service-time and abandon-time distributions, (iii) to provide analytical results quantifying the performance of some delay estimators, and (iv) to describe results of a wide range of simulation experiments evaluating alternative delay estimators, with time-varying arrivals.
+Our main contributions are the following: (i) to show that time-varying arrival rates can cause estimation bias for delay-history-based delay estimators, (ii) to propose new and easily implementable delay estimators, based on the history of delays in the system, that effectively cope with time-varying arrivals and general service-time and abandon-time distributions, (iii) to provide analytical results quantifying the performance of some delay estimators, and (iv) to describe results of a wide range of simulation experiments evaluating alternative delay estimators, with timevarying arrivals.

-The rest of this paper is organized as follows: In §2, we describe the modeling framework.
-In §3, we describe measures quantifying the performance of our candidate delay estimators.
-In §4, we introduce a new delay estimator for the $M_t/GI/s$ model.
-In §5, we provide analytical results for the performance of this estimator in the $M_t/M/s$ model.
-In §6, we present simulation results showing that it is effective in the $M_t/GI/s$ model.
-In §7, we propose ways of obtaining the additional system information required for implementing the new delay estimator of §4.
-In §8, we develop a new delay estimator for the $M_t/GI/s + GI$ model.
-In §9, we present simulation results showing that it is effective.
-We make concluding remarks in §10.
-Additional material appears in an online supplement, Ibrahim and Whitt (2009c).
+The rest of this paper is organized as follows: In section 2, we describe the modeling framework.
+In section 3, we describe measures quantifying the performance of our candidate delay estimators.
+In section 4, we introduce a new delay estimator for the $M_t/GI/s$ model.
+In section 5, we provide analytical results for the performance of this estimator in the $M_t/M/s$ model.
+In section 6, we present simulation results showing that it is effective in the $M_t/GI/s$ model.
+In section 7, we propose ways of obtaining the additional system information required for implementing the new delay estimator of section 4.
+In section 8, we develop a new delay estimator for the $M_t/GI/s+GI$ model.
+In section 9, we present simulation results showing that it is effective.
+We make concluding remarks in section 10.
+Additional material appears in Ibrahim and Whitt (2009c), available on the authors' web pages.